 The feeling of fullness and reduced stomach capacity is only part of the programme.
-The patient will meet with the doctor and a dietitian/behavior modification specialist monthly over the one year period to help change his eating behavior modification specialist monthly over the one year period to help change his eating behavior and lifestyle.
+The patient will meet with the doctor and a dietitian/behaviour modification specialist monthly over the one year period to help change his eating behaviour modification specialist monthly over the one year period to help change his eating behaviour and lifestyle.

 When a patient feels the balloon’s effects diminishing as their appetite resumes – usually after three months – they can have its volume increased.